KannonZenetism/zenetism-field-physics/field-physics/FP11-field-glyph-codex.md

 | E14   | **⊡⁻** | Hollow Nest             | Empty recursion                          |
 | E15   | **✦⁻** | Collapse Nova           | Emergence that leads directly into entropy |

+> **Structural Note:** E5 ✴⁻ (Fractal Noise) retains the earlier term "fractal" as the entropic mirror of C5 ✴ (Scalar / Fractal).
+Here "fractal" does not denote lawful Structural Recurrence (⧉∥⧉), but the appearance of scaling pattern without coherence, fidelity, or lawful part-whole relation.
+The name is retained for continuity.

 ---
 ## 4. Core Practice & Engineering Glyphs